Jim Marshall (businessman)

 James Charles Marshall OBE (29 July 1923 – 5 April 2012) known as The Father of Loud or The Lord of Loud, was an English businessman and pioneer of guitar amplification.
-His company, Marshall Amplification, has created equipment that is used by some of the biggest names in rock music, producing amplifiers with an iconic status.
-In 2003 Marshall was awarded an OBE at Buckingham Palace for "services to the music industry and to charity".
-In 2009 he was given the Freedom of the Borough of Milton Keynes for his work in the community.
+His company, Marshall Amplification, founded in 1962, has created equipment that is used by some of the biggest names in rock music, producing amplifiers with an iconic status.

+Described by The Times as a "charismatic amplifier innovator and music entrepreneur", Marshall was awarded an OBE at Buckingham Palace in 2003 for "services to the music industry and to charity".
+In 2009, he was given the Freedom of the Borough of Milton Keynes for his work in the community.